 Students with SEND are considered for admission to the school on exactly the same basis as for students without SEND.
-Students who have an Education, Health Care Plan will be accepted, unless the school is unable to meet the identified needs.
+Students with an Education, Health & Care Plan (EHCP) will be accepted, following a consultation process, unless the school is unable to meet the identified needs.
+Please note that students who have an EHCP are allocated school places through a separate process and the application will be handled by your SEN Officer in the local special needs team.